-He is depicted in the act of playing a baroque flute while looking forward and off-centre.
-On his left flank another instrument resembling a bassoon is foisted.
+He is depicted in the act of playing a baroque flute while looking forward and off-center.
+On his left flank, another instrument resembling a bassoon is foisted.

 Because the entirety of the place in which the fifer is supposedly standing has been dissolved into a minimally graduated expanse of gray, it is unclear whether he stands on a pavement with his back to a wall or where the two surfaces are parted.

 It is therefore difficult, in the absence of reference points, to gauge the fifer’s true height.
 He could be a young man in his twenties wearing remarkably large trousers, or he could be a teenager, little more than a child.

 Like many other of Manet’s paintings, The Fifer received a very negative reaction from the critics and the public.
 It was rejected by the jury of the 1866 Salon and induced Manet to set up a self-funded exhibition at the Éxoposition Universelle of 1867.
 Public opinion indicted The Fifer’s lack of elaboration and the total absence of recognizable space around him.

 Vélazquez’s precedent, by comparison, had mostly involved busts of interesting figures, when commoners, and great elaboration of detail in the case of full-size figures — all of whom were, in that case, identifiable.